Santosh3672/VSD-Physical-Verification-Workshop/README.md

 Redistribution metal layer: A copper layer place above the highest metal layer that is used for solder lamp.
 Not a part of design hence a separate gds is required for this.

-**Skywater devices**
+### Skywater devices

 Contains basic devices like:

-1. NPN or PNP transitor
+i.
+NPN or PNP transitor
-2. MOSfet (p and n channel)
+ii.
+MOSfet (p and n channel)
-3. Resistor
+iii.
+Resistor
-  1. Pollysilicon
+  a.
+Pollysilicon
-  2. Diffusion
+  b.
+Diffusion
-  3. Pwell
+  c.
+Pwell
-4. Reference layout
+iv.
+Reference layout
-5. Hidden mask layer
+v.
+Hidden mask layer

 **Skywater libraries**

 Library cells are of 3 types:

-1. Digital std cell:
+i.
+Digital std cell:

 Contains different types of cells like low power, low leakage, high speed, etc.